hairlinebrockeb/misc/README.md

 - strong left on stun
 - jump when target ragdolled

+#bug fix
-added detect to katanas and Falchions fixed bug
+    added detect to katanas and Falchions
+    fixed bug
+    more fw3 stuff
+    enable and disable voidwalk